$20 a Week for 10 Years: What Your Money Could Become

 |---|---|---|---|---|

 The savings account preserved your money.
 The index fund built real wealth.
-Bitcoin, even at a conservative estimate, created a different category of outcome entirely.
+Bitcoin, at a rate it has cleared in some stretches and missed badly in others, created a different category of outcome entirely.

 30-year gap between a savings account and an index fund on $20/week